jorgecarleitao/django-sphinxql/docs/queryset.rst

 .. currentmodule:: sphinxql.query

-This document presents the API of the Django-SphinxQL queryset, the high-level API for interacting with Sphinx from Django.
+This document presents the API of the Django-SphinxQL queryset, the high-level interface for interacting with Sphinx from Django.

 SearchQuerySet
 --------------